isabella232/BlazorReportDefinition/README.md

 # Blazor Reporting Component with Layout in Razor Markup

 ## Introduction
 As you may already know, a new idea arises when you look at things from a different point of view.
 As Blazor developers, we reviewed our report layout definition files and noticed that Reporting for Blazor lacks a designer component that would fit seamlessly into the Blazor ecosystem.
-Our existing visual Report Designer is quite complex, while web development in its core includes layout (html + css) and logic, and visual designs are not popular in this world.
+Our existing DevExpress Visual Report Designer might be a bit complex, while web development in its core includes layout (html + css) and logic, and visual designers are not that popular in this world.

-This leads to the following qustion: How do we apply Web development techniques to report layout creation?
+This leads to the following question: **How do we apply Web development techniques to report layout creation?**

 You can think of a Blazor report as a Blazor component with the layout defined in Razor markup.
 When the page is prerendered on the server, the Blazor Report component (XReport) is transformed into an XtraReport instance in the Blazor render tree.
 The component previews a report in the Report Viewer.
-Developers may prefer using hot reload functionality to design a report in markup instead of the visual Report Designer.
+Developers may prefer using hot reload functionality to design a report in markup instead of the DevExpress Visual Studio Report Designer.

+Here's a sample diagram illustrating the workflow:

-Furthermore the ability to create a report in markup allows us to create a report on all platforms, be it MAC or Linux.
+Furthermore the ability to create a report in markup allows us to create a report on all platforms, be it MacOS or Linux.

-## Implementation
+## How to

 To create a report, define it in the Razor markup as follows: